Contributing to lakeFS-spec¶

 .

-After adding the dependency in either of these sections, run the helper script hack/lock-deps.sh
+After adding the dependency in either of these sections, lock all dependencies again:

 Working on Documentation¶